Aceik/Helix-Express/README.md

 * On low spec computers where Visual Studio really struggles to load a full helix solution.
 * For quicker deployments
 * For support and maintance purposes.
-If your doing lots of bug fixing using Helix Express is may be a quicker way to verify fixes.
+If your doing lots of bug fixing using Helix Express may be a quicker way to verify fixes.
+* Faster debugging, less symbols to load up in Visual Studio
 * On a testing machine or for FED developers who need to run the solution.
 This could save them sometime.